ROCmSoftwarePlatform/triton/python/perf-kernels/README.md

 Kernel that implements Layer Normalization over a row on tensor

 ## `fused_moe/moe-gemm.py`
-Kernel that implements moe gemm
+Kernel that implements moe gemm.
+You can tune the gemm config in the benchmark with the -tune option